Skip links

 Batt insulation comes in pre-cut sections that fit between ceiling joists.
 These pink or yellow fiberglass batts are common in older homes.

-The problem with batt insulation is that it leaves gaps in protection for your attic.
-Batts don’t conform perfectly to irregular spaces around wiring, pipes, and junction boxes.
+The problem with batt insulation is that it leaves gaps in protection.
+Batts do not conform perfectly to irregular spaces around wiring, pipes, and junction boxes.
 Air leaks through these gaps, carrying heat into your attic.
-Even small gaps reduce the insulation’s effectiveness by 30% or more.
+Even small gaps can greatly reduce the insulation’s effectiveness.

 Batts also compress easily.
-When batt insulation gets compressed by storage boxes or foot traffic, they lose R-value.
-Compressed R-30 insulation might only perform at R-20.
+When batt insulation gets compressed by storage boxes or foot traffic, it loses R-value.
+Compressed R-30 insulation might only perform closer to R-20.

 Installation quality matters enormously with batts.
 Poorly installed batts create gaps at the edges and around obstacles.
 These gaps create hot spots on your roof deck, which is exactly where ice dams start to form.